briansteeleca/recipes/src/posts/why-the-name.md

 In war, the soldiers who build bridges, repair roads, clear minefields and conduct demolitions — all under combat conditions — are known as _sappers_.

 For web developers, the stakes are generally lower than those for combat engineers.
 But we face our own hostile environment: underpowered devices, poor network connections, and the complexity inherent in front-end engineering.
 Sapper, which is short for **S**velte **app** mak**er**, is your courageous and dutiful ally.
-Thank you.

-[]: # (This is a comment)
+This is an update for teh posts page?
 <!-- and this is a comment -->

 [![Gordon](http://img.youtube.com/vi/mhDJNfV7hjk/0.jpg)](http://www.youtube.com/watch?v=mhDJNfV7hjk 'https://i.ytimg.com/vi/mhDJNfV7hjk/hq720.jpg?sqp=-oaymwEcCOgCEMoBSFXyq4qpAw4IARUAAIhCGAFwAcABBg==&rs=AOn4CLAuYirNSwShmrxBMG9fexNm6xveRg')